Get help now Make a donation

 How we support MPs and peers

-Mind’s Policy and Campaigns team regularly work with MPs and peers from across the political spectrum on the issues that affect people living with mental health problems.
+Mind’s Policy and Campaigns team works with MPs and members of the House of Lords from all political parties.
+We talk to them about the issues that affect people with mental health problems.

-• We can support you to speak out in parliament about your own experience of mental health problems.
+• Speaking up in Parliament about your own experience with mental health problems

 Tips to help you look after your mental health